CounterpartyXCP/Documentation/Installation/windows.md

-# Counterparty Depedencies on Windows
+# Counterparty Dependencies on Windows

 **NOTE:** These instructions cover building counterpartyd as 32-bit.
 This will work with both 32-bit and 64-bit versions of Windows, and is the simplier and recommended approach

-## Generic Depedencies
+## Generic Dependencies

 - Python 3.4.1 -- grab the [32-bit version](http://www.python.org/ftp/python/3.4.1/python-3.4.1.msi)
   - Install to the default ``C:\Python34`` location